Week two of Hearthstone’s Fire Festival adds Rafaam to its Blackrock Mountain-themed Brawl

 Choose your hero

-You have the choice of four heroes: Togwaggle (Rogue), Dr. Boom (Warrior), Lazul (Priest), and Hagatha (Shaman), each with a unique Hero Power lifted straight from the Dalaran Heist.
-If you’ve played the Heist, you’ll already be familiar with them, but if you haven’t, I’ll cut to the chase:
+This week have the choice of five heroes: Togwaggle (Rogue), Dr. Boom (Warrior), Lazul (Priest), Hagatha (Shaman), and Rafaam (Warlock).
+Each with a unique Hero Power, and all but Rafaam’s werelifted straight from the Dalaran Heist.
+If you’ve played the Heist, you’ll be familiar with most of them already, and some are better than others.

-Dr. Boom’s Hero Power costs 1 mana and adds two bombs into your opponent’s deck, which deal five damage when drawn, a perfect ability for a bomb Warrior.
-It also happens to be the only Hero Power that offers any kind of damage: Toggwaggle can add random cards to his hand, Lazul can reduce a minion’s attack by 2, and Hagatha can turn minions into random minions that cost 1 mana more.
-All of these abilities need time — and mana — to take effect, while all Dr. Boom has to do is plant bombs and hold on until they have a chance to do their damage.
+By comparison, the other Hero Powers feel unimpressive.
+Toggwaggle can add random cards to his hand, Lazul can reduce a minion’s attack by 2, and Hagatha can turn minions into random minions that cost 1 mana more.
+All of these abilities need time — and mana — to take effect, and they feel sluggish compared to the immediate effects of Rafaam and the inevitable big damage of Dr. Boom.

 How to beat every Brawl boss

 While this Brawl is structured like a single-player adventure, it’s a lot easier — in large part because the bosses have a lot less health.
 Even at their beefiest, they only have 40 health, which is quite a bit less than the 100 health of the final Dalaran Heist boss.

 But while these fights are all quite doable, knowing what you’re getting into will help you rack up those wins.

 Boss 1: Highlord Omokk